Nonjudgmental support for teens, by teens

 Who we are

-Teen Talk is a warm-line offering non-judgmental peer-to-peer support for a variety of topics, including but not limited to: depression, anxiety, STD’s and health issues, LGBTQ+, family and friends, school, and sports.
+We are warmline offering nonjudgmental peer-to-peer support for a variety of topics, including but not limited to: depression, anxiety, LGBTQ+, family and friends, school, STIs and health issues, and sports.

-We offer support to youth both over the phone at (360) 397-2428 (CHAT), and through the Internet.
-Our volunteers complete 32-hours of training prior to supporting their peers, which provides information about many of the issues facing today’s young people.
+We offer support to youth both over the phone at 360.397.2428 (CHAT), through text at 360.984.0936, through social media, and through the Internet.
+Our volunteers complete 32 hours of training prior to supporting their peers, which provides information about many of the issues facing today’s young people.